yehia67/documentation/getting-started/0.1/tutorials/send-your-first-data-transaction-with-the-trinity-wallet.md

-# Sending your first data transaction with the Trinity wallet
+# Send your first data transaction (Trinity)

-Trinity is an open-source application that allows you to do the following:
+**Trinity is an open-source application that has a user interface for sending transactions.**

+Trinity allows you to do the following:
 * Create a password-protected account to store and access your seeds
 * Read your balance and transaction history
-* Send and receive transactions on the [IOTA MainNet network](/getting-started/references/iota-networks.md)
+* Send and receive transactions on the [IOTA Mainnet network](references/iota-networks.md)

 <img src="../trinity-home.jpg" alt="Trinity" width="600">